Stamp Duty in the United Kingdom

-Labour spokesman said the injection of £2 billion will be able to provide funds for only 5,000 new homes a year from 2016 to 2021.
+Labour spokesman said the injection of £2 billion would be able to provide funds for only 5,000 new homes a year from 2016 to 2021.

-Earlier, PM had announced to increase stamp duty on foreign investment and London housing transactions fell by 41 percent during this time, mainly, due to the increase in stamp duties (Ludgrove Property data) and stamp duty in the united kingdom.
+Earlier, PM announced an increase in stamp duty on foreign investment; as a result, London housing transactions fell by 41 per cent during this time, mainly due to the increase in stamp duty in the United Kingdom.

-The report 'The China Dividend: Two Years In' from Steer Davis Gleave claim there has been an increase by 38 percent in the number of visitors to the north, at the same time as the growth in the number of visitors to London was 30 percent.
-The students from China grew by 9 percent in Greater Manchester in the last 2 years, while, the national growth is 4 percent.
-This growth has been supported by Manchester-Beijing Hainan Airlines transit and china real estate market.
+The report 'The China Dividend: Two Years In' from Steer Davis Gleave claim there has been an increase by 38 per cent in the number of visitors to the north, at the same time as the growth in the number of visitors to London was 30 per cent.

-During this time, UK-China ties had improved and the exports of goods to China increased by 28.5 percent.
-The bilateral trade value reached £67.5 billion.
+During this time, UK-China ties had improved, and the exports of goods to China increased by 28.5 per cent.
+As a result, the bilateral trade value reached £67.5 billion.

-To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).
+To know more about UK properties, click Hamilton International Estates.